AhmedMagdyNoser/node-vendora/README.md

 ## User Modules

-The `users` collection is managed through three main modules, each serving a distinct purpose in the system architecture:
+The `users` collection is managed through several modules, each serving a distinct purpose in the system architecture:

 ### 1. Users CRUD – for Admins